Victorino Fernandes

 Victorino Fernandes (born 3 February 1989) is an Indian footballer who currently plays for Sporting Clube De Goa in the Goa Professional League.

 Early career

 Victorino started his footballing career at the age of 17 by playing for local amateur side Assolda-Chandor.
 However, the same year, Victorino joined local I-League side Salgaocar's youth team, where he stayed till 2010 before signing for Sporting Goa.
 He then got suspended by the Goa Football Association after it was found that he attempted to sign for Dempo while still contracted to Sporting Goa.
 While suspended Victorino played for Goa League 1st Division side Santa Cruz before finally signing for Sporting Goa officially.

-Career
+Club career

 Sporting Clube de Goa

 In June 2010, Victorino signed for Sporting Goa who were then playing in the I-League 2nd Division.
 After one season in the 2nd division, he helped his side gain promotion to the I-League after Sporting Goa finished as runners-up in the 2011 I-League 2nd Division.